mogak-us/mogak-us/ARCHITECTURE.md

 - **Vue.js**: A progressive JavaScript framework used for building user interfaces.
 - **Vite**: A modern build tool that provides fast development and optimized production builds.
 - **Vue Components**: The UI is composed of reusable Vue components, organized by pages and layouts.
+The frontend source code is located in the `static/src/js` directory.

 ### Middleware